-A template for running persistent Claude Code agents as a team, reachable via Telegram.
+A template for running persistent Claude Code agents as a team, reachable via the messaging channel of your choice.

-Each agent runs in a tmux session with its own identity, memory, docs, and Telegram bot.
-Agents share MCP servers for things like Gmail, Calendar, and Drive.
+Each agent runs in a tmux session with its own identity, memory, docs, and messaging credentials.
+Agents share MCP servers for things like Gmail, Calendar, Drive, and Slack.
 Recurring tasks run via OS-level crontab that pokes each agent’s session on a schedule.

 cd ~ # or wherever you want to install